 Educational Sessions for Kids

-During COVID times, we haven’t been able to run our usual visits to the site but we have however produced a number of digital resources available for free to teachers and group leaders.
+Unfortunately due to Covid we were not able to host any visits over the last couple of years, but hope to resume these in 2023.
+We have however produced a number of digital resources available for free to teachers and group leaders.
 We have recorded PowerPoints on topics such as the wildlife found in chalk rivers.
 We are also able to tailor make PowerPoints to cover topics required by schools.
 For more information, please contact us as above.

 Hampshire & Isle of Wight Wildlife Trust also coordinate a landscape partnership project called The Watercress and Winterbournes Project.
 This is a community based project focusing on the Rivers Test and Itchen and their seven headwaters.
 You can find out more about this project here.